 More than 400 species of birds including 16 different hummingbirds and the largest number of scarlet macaws anywhere in Central America.

-There are a total of six Stations for Corcovado.
-Three of the five ranger stations in the park have camping areas, potable water, and radio or telephone contact with the outside world.
-There is also sometimes space under a roof for your sleeping bag (reservation required, see above/below).
-If you make advance arrangements and bring groceries, the rangers will also cook it for you for a nominal fee.
+There are a total of six ranger stations for Corcovado.
+Five stations are inside the park and two have camping areas, potable water, and radio or telephone contact with the outside world.
+There is also sometimes space under a roof for your sleeping bag.

 There are several ways to enter Corcovado.
 Carate is 26 miles (43 km) southwest of Puerto Jiménez along a rocky muddy road that deteriorates from a reasonable gravel surface to a serious 4WD challenge as you round Cabo Matapalo.
 There are a pulpería for last minute supplies, a campsite with showers and restrooms, and several lodges in the area.